geonetwork/doc/source/contributing/writing-documentation.rst

 Building the standards docs
 ===========================

-Documentation about the standards and the editor configuration is built from the GeoNetwork source code using the ``schema-doc`` plugin.
-So do not edit manually the following files:
+.. important:: Documentation about the standards and the editor configuration is built from the GeoNetwork source code using the ``schema-doc`` plugin.
+So do not manually edit the following files:

 * docs/manuals/source/annexes/standards/*
 * docs/manuals/source/customizing-application/editor-ui/creating-custom-editor.rst